 Open-model electric grills are designed similar to traditional charcoal grills.
 The difference is that open-model electric grills uses electricity, which heats up the heating coils to cook the food.

 So how do you cook chicken using this kind of electric grill?
 The cooking time is almost the same as a charcoal grills.

 Cooking boneless chicken on open model electric grills usually takes approximately 8 to 10 minutes on each side at 350°- 400° F. For chicken with bones, it usually takes 12 to 15 minutes per side.

 Be precise when it comes to the length of time it takes for your type of electric grill you to cook chicken.
 While you don’t want to have raw or burned chicken, you will want it cooked thoroughly enough to ensure that harmful bacteria are killed.

 If you want your grilled chicken to be tastier, marinate it with spices and seasonings.
 Leave it overnight or hours before you grill it.
 It is a perfect way to grill chicken indoors or outdoors, no matter what kind of barbecue grill you use.

 To prevent chicken from sticking to the grilling pan or plate, place the chicken skin side down on the grilling plate.
 This is to extract the chicken’s natural oils.
 This way, you will prevent the meat from sticking to the pan or plate.

 You may also want to add wood chips if your electric grill has the room for them.
-Wood chips add aroma and flavor to the chicken.
+Adding wood chips to an electric grill can will add aroma and flavor to your chicken.
 They come in different varieties such as hickory, cherry, cedar, maple, cherry, and more.